 pantry staple recipe tips

-- You can use lots of frozen veggies or canned veggies if you don’t have money or access to fresh veggies.
+- Frozen veggies.
+Use lots of frozen or canned veggies if you don’t have money or access to fresh veggies.
 Frozen veggies have the same nutritional content as fresh veggies since most are frozen at the peak of freshness.
+Incorporate fresh veggies or fruit wherever possible.

-- Incorporate fresh veggies or fruit wherever possible.
+- Everyday dishes.
 For example, use canned beans or corn on the side of your main dish, or incorporate them in a casserole or pasta dish.

-Now if you are interested in long term food storage, I would look to brands like: Thrive Life, Augason Farms, Wise Company, and Legacy Food Storage.
+Now if you are interested in long-term food storage, I would look to brands like Thrive Life, Augason Farms, Wise Company, and Legacy Food Storage.

-A Good Process to Follow…
+A Good Process to Follow

-Always use stuff on hand
+Always use stuff on hand.

-- Include leftovers (cut up veggies etc).
+- Include leftovers (cut-up veggies etc).

 - Use items that will expire or go bad first (raw meat, eggs).

-Look at the fridge first
+Look at the fridge first…

-- Take note of perishable items like meat, cheese, fresh fruit and veggies.
+- Take note of perishable items like meat, cheese, fresh fruit, and veggies.

 - Think of dry goods you can pair with the perishables like pasta, rice, bread, or other grains.

-- Frozen meat or veggies
+- Frozen meat or veggies.

 Make it simple, but use your spices to make it fun and flavorful!

-- Jalapeños or chili powder are great for spice
+- Jalapeños or chili powder are great for spice.

-- Chopped garlic or dried onion can create classic flavors
+- Chopped garlic or dried onion can create classic flavors.

 - Don’t underestimate the power of delicious sauces like enchilada sauce or marinara!

-To maximize shelf life all pantry foods need to be stored properly sealed and away from moisture and airflow.
-Some items already come properly prepared like canned, jarred and bottled food.
+To maximize shelf life, all pantry foods need to be stored properly sealed and away from moisture and airflow.
+Some items already come properly prepared like canned, jarred, and bottled food.

 Food Storage containers aren’t just great for organization, but they help food last longer.
 I use them for any pantry food that I have opened and particularly for foods that come in a container that isn’t sealed, like boxed pasta or bagged flour.

 In any case, fill the container with the dry food item, add oxygen absorbers (use 300-500cc oxygen absorbers for every gallon in the container), then quickly seal it closed.
 Label the contents and note the seal date.

 - Unopened canned goods can last for quite some time.
 If you find a can that is past its “Best By” date don’t toss it.
 Inspect the can for dents or swelling.
 If you don’t find any, open it up.
 Does it still look and smell good?
-Most canned goods are safe to eat 6 months or longer after the best buy date.
+Most canned goods are safe to eat 6 months or longer after the best-by date.

 - Flour can last for about 6 months in its original paper bag and about 10 months if placed in an airtight container.
-Sealed LONG term all purpose white flour can last for 4-5 years.
+Sealed, LONG term all-purpose white flour can last for 4-5 years.

 - Dried beans, in airtight containers, can last for up to 3 years without losing nutritional value, but not more than 5 years.
-Sealed LONG Term the following beans can last for up to 30 years: kidney, pinto, split pea, navy, lima, pink, garbanzo and black beans.
+Sealed LONG term the following beans can last for up to 30 years: kidney, pinto, split pea, navy, lima, pink, garbanzo, and black beans.

-- Dried pasta can last for 3 years in an airtight container and sealed LONG Term for 30 years.
+- Dried pasta can last for 3 years in an airtight container and sealed LONG term for 30 years.

 - Oats can last up to 2 years when kept in an airtight container.
-Stored LONG Term rolled oats can last for up to 30 years.
+Stored LONG term rolled oats can last for up to 30 years.

 - White rice can last for up to 8 years.
 Whole grain/brown rice will only last for 6-12 months.
 Quinoa can last for 2-3 years.
-Stored LONG Term white rice can last for up to 30 years.
+Stored LONG term white rice can last for up to 30 years.
 Quinoa can last for 8+ years.